Augmented Reality Instruction Manual: The Perfect User Manual?

 In order to align interactions between real and virtual objects in an AR environment so that the overlay is kept in position even through movement, a continuous, real-time precise understanding of the shape and location of the real objects in the environment must be acquired.

 Deep learning, the most advanced form of AI, enables independent learning of massive data sets.
 Unlike classic methods in which a human expert needs to define features (rules and attributes), deep learning can learn directly from data without human intervention.
 When powered by deep learning, an AR app can learn from each consumer interaction in order to continuously improve the process flow for future customer interactions.
 Data collected from each interaction may include an image bank of devices and models, relevant sequences of actions, possible results, etc.

 What was once science fiction has already become everyday reality.
 AR has found a practical use as an instructional tool for many industries.
-As the perfect interface for visual guidance, AR is considered the most suitable technology to meet customer demand for consumer product related CX excellence, especially in light of the increasing number of IoT devices flooding the market.
+As the perfect interface for visual guidance, augmented reality instruction manuals are considered the most suitable technology to meet customer demand for consumer product related CX excellence, especially in light of the increasing number of IoT devices flooding the market.